spiral/docs/application/controllers.md

 }
 ```

 > When no action set controller will use it's default action, which is "index" (you can overwrite this value as values used for actions prefixes and postfixes, see Controller code).
+To customize default controller try overwriting callAction method or constructor (not aware of action to be called).

 ## "HMVC"
 Due every controller can be called without nesessary routing you can implement HMVC approach in your application like that: